ltrgoddard/thesis/temp.markdown

 well as Prynne’s frequent use of the trope of ‘the city’ for ‘some other version of this | present age’, Sutherland describes how

-> it is precisely the prerogative belonging to our real *auctoritas* to
+> \singlespacing it is precisely the prerogative belonging to our real
-> imagine that in the other world, “the city,” our accuracy would be
+> *auctoritas* to imagine that in the other world, “the city,” our
-> immediate and not a matter of conscious resistance of error; and
+> accuracy would be immediate and not a matter of conscious resistance
-> furthermore that we can make a true gesture toward that condition only
+> of error; and furthermore that we can make a true gesture toward that
-> by suspending the characteristically modern need to be accurate at the
+> condition only by suspending the characteristically modern need to be
-> moment when the condition itself, the city, seems nearest to the
+> accurate at the moment when the condition itself, the city, seems
-> imagination.[^330]
+> nearest to the imagination.[^330]

 The temporary suspension of accuracy in this world is the condition for accuracy in the next, which is actually just another version of here.